 Since 2010 I have been working to honor the pioneers of the village of Pulaski, Augusta Township, Illinois by adding their memorials to Find A Grave.
 This labor of love results from preserved burial records of the Pulaski Methodist Episcopal Church and our family photo collection. |

 The Pulaski Methodist Church and its Pulaski Cemetery served a tri-county community including:

-Today, all that is left of this central-western Illinois village is the cemetery.
+Today, all that is left of this central-western Illinois village of Pulaski is the cemetery.
 For the most part, corn and soy fields inhabit the area for miles around, with homes here and there.
-Despite the excellent care that the Augusta Township generously bestows upon Pulaski Cemetery, at least half of the burials lack markers or the markers are long lost in the earth like the marker for Thomas Brunton (1778-1871).
+Despite the excellent care that the Augusta Township generously bestows upon Pulaski Cemetery, many of the burials lack markers or the markers are long lost in the earth like that of Thomas Brunton (1778-1871).

-In 2007, I was informed by the WIU archivist that the original cemetery records accompanying Harry's transcription were discarded due to mold.
-Without Harry Crain's transcription of Reynolds Hoyt's records, there would be nothing more than the visible stones today.
+In 2007, I was informed by the WIU archivist that the original Pulaski cemetery records accompanying Harry's transcription were discarded due to mold.
+Save for a printout of a transcription on dot-matrix printer paper available at the Augusta Library, without Harry Marshall Crain's transcription of William Reynolds Hoyt's records, there might have been no further record than the visible stones at Pulaski today.

 While processing the photo collection continues, you'll see that honoring and remembering these hardy Illinois pioneers has been a collaborative effort.
 My heartfelt thanks to those who have offered, and continue to offer, further info, photos, and corrections.